varad-comrad/AutoTuner/README.md

 Hyperparameter optimizer and model selector for scikit-learn

 ## TODO:
-- Make random_state a hyperparameter as well
+- improve eda.py and report.py